open-education-hub/ccas/CCAS_pandoc.md

 37
 :::

-figuretext: Shows an example of the distribution of the estimator
+Figure: Shows an example of the distribution of the estimator
 $\hat{\beta}$
 :::